martmaiste/nextcloud/README.md

 ```
 DOMAIN and EMAIL are mainly used for generating Let's Encrypt certificate later.
 Remove if not needed.

 Nextcloud needs to be accessible on ports 80 and 443 for generating Let's Encrypt certificates.
+80 port is used for authenticating.

 ### Credits